nsbgn/thumbledore/README.md

 <kbd>Esc</kbd> is given an easily accessible spots for your left thumb,
 since it is useful for modal applications like Vim.
-However, when you *hold it*, it reveals a layer with the remaining 'action' keys: a navigation cluster, F-keys, and modifiers.
+However, when you *hold it*, it reveals a **Fn** layer with the remaining 'action' keys: a navigation cluster, F-keys, and modifiers.

-- The navigation cluster is placed so that you can control the directional keys with one hand.

-- F-keys are not used so often in modern applications, so I map these in my window manager for actions such as navigating desktops and closing windows.
+- Pressing space while in this layer turns it into *Meta* (also sometimes referred to as the *Super*, *Windows*, *OS* or *GUI*-key).
+  This plays well with the convention of bringing up some sort of menu upon tapping *Meta*.

+- It must be confessed that the above is a bit of a simplification.
+  Observe that, in the **Fn** layer, the navigation cluster is placed so that you can control the directional keys with only your left hand.
+On the other hand (literally), the F-keys are not often used in modern applications.
+That is why holding the <kbd>Esc</kbd> key brings up the **Fn**-layer only on the *left* side, whereas the *right* side instead exposes *Meta*-keys, easily accessible for mapping actions in your window manager.
+When you *also* hold *Space*, this is flipped around, as the left-hand *Meta*-keys and right-hand F-keys are exposed.
+This is, in my opinion, the most distressing aspect of the layout, but it is worth it for the practical convenience it brings.

-- The keys labeled <kbd>Alt</kbd>, <kbd>Ctrl</kbd> and <kbd>Super</kbd>
+- The keys labeled <kbd>Alt</kbd> and <kbd>Ctrl</kbd> activate the
-  activate the corresponding modifier for any subsequent keypress that occurs shortly after, or until you release the key.
+  corresponding modifier for any subsequent keypress that occurs shortly after, or until you release the key.
-    - Tapping two modifiers on the same side will activate both of them.
-    - Pulling up the application menu or escaping a virtual machine often involves tapping a modifier on its own --- this is achieved by simply double-tapping.
-    - In general, the **Escape** layer is deactivated while a modifier is active, so that, for example,
+    - In general, the **Fn** layer is deactivated while a modifier is active, so that, for example,
-      <kbd>Esc</kbd><kbd>z</kbd><kbd>f</kbd> will generate
+      <kbd>Esc</kbd><kbd>a</kbd><kbd>f</kbd> will generate
       <kbd>Ctrl</kbd><kbd>f</kbd>.
-If you instead really do want to
+If you instead really do mean to
-      combine a modifier with a key from the **Escape** layer, tap and hold that modifier:
+      combine a modifier with a key from the **Fn** layer, simply enter the layer again while holding the modifier key.
-      <kbd>Esc</kbd><kbd>z</kbd><kbd>z</kbd><kbd>f</kbd> yields
-      <kbd>Ctrl</kbd><kbd>▶</kbd>.
+    - Pulling up a menu or escaping a virtual machine sometimes involves tapping a modifier on its own --- this is achieved by holding it on its own for a little longer.

 # Technical considerations